andrewmcloud/consimilo/README.md

 # consimilo

-### A Clojure library for querying large data-sets for similarity
+### A Clojure library for querying large data-sets on similarity

 consimilo is a library that utilizes locality sensitive hashing (implemented as lsh-forest) and minhashing, to support *top-k* similar item queries.
 Finding similar items across expansive data-sets is a common problem that presents itself